outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         ```
         1. We should create the corresponding directory under `/media/` NOT under `/mnt/`.
 The reason can be found here [What is the difference between mounting in fstab and by mounting in file manager](http://unix.stackexchange.com/questions/169571/what-is-the-difference-between-mounting-in-fstab-and-by-mounting-in-file-manager).
     3. Don't use temporary USE flags in command line when emerge a package.
 Use `package.use` directory instead.
+    4. `package.use`,`package.license` etc might be files or directories.
+I prefer directory ones and create specific files in directory.